“Paul, a prisoner of Christ Jesus, and Timothy. To Philemon our beloved friend and fellow laborer…”

 As Paul appreciated good men and women, so should we, especially those who labor in the gospel and the Word.
 This is an indication of a good spiritual leader.

 Those who labor with us in the truth of the Word are fellow-soldiers.
 We endure conflict together; we stand alert against the enemy together; we remind each other of our spiritual weapons; we take responsibility for one another.

 Paul was some soul winner.
-He led the wealthy Philemon to Christ and he led the salve Onesimus to Christ.
+He led the wealthy Philemon to Christ, and he led the slave Onesimus to Christ.
 All of us can do something for the Savior.
-We may not have a public gift but we can serve the Lord.
+We may not have a public gift, but we can serve the Lord.
 There is room for everyone in the service of the King.
 We cannot sit on our hands and say, “There is nothing for me to do in the ministry.”
 God will use all of us if we are willing.

 Ac 15: 38, “But Paul insisted that they should not take with them the one who had departed from them in Pamphylia, and had not gone with them to the work.”

 1 Co 3: 9, “For we are God’s fellow workers; you are God’s field, you are God’s building.”

 2 Co 6: 1, “We then, as workers together with Him also plead with you not to receive the grace of God in vain.”

 2 Ti 2: 15, “Be diligent to present yourself approved to God, a worker who does not need to be ashamed, rightly dividing the word of truth.”